dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 emitter.

 Multiple transistors may be combined together to create logic circuits that implement the basic operations AND, OR, and NOT.
 These basic can be further combined to design complex circuits that add, compare, switch, store, and perform all of the other tasks that are required for a computer to operate.

-We won't actually study the design of digital logic circuits in the course because Dr. Carrington covers it in Applied Discrete
+We won't actually study the design of digital logic circuits in the course &mdash; Dr. Carrington covers logic design as part of
-Mathematics.
+Applied Discrete Mathematics.
 For now, we'll just accept (using our powers of abstraction) that we have the capability to create the basic physical hardware of a computer.

 ### Bits